newsnowlabs/runcvm/README.md

 - Improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation.
 - Command-line and image-embedded options for customising the a container's VM specifications, devices, kernel

-## Applications
+Applications for DKVM include:

-- Running workloads that require increased security
+- Running container workloads that require increased security
-- Running workloads that require a running kernel
+- Running container workloads that require a running kernel
-- Running or developing applications, like Docker daemon, Docker Swarm, and systemd, and kernel modules, that don't play nicely with containers
+- Running or developing applications, like Docker daemon, Docker Swarm, and systemd, and kernel modules, that don't play nicely with the default container runtime `runc`
-- Automated testing of kernels, kernel modules, or applications that must run in VMs
+- Automated testing of kernels, kernel modules, or any application that must run in VMs

+## How DKVM works

+### dkvm-runtime

+DKVM's 'wrapper' runtime, `dkvm-runtime`, receives container create commands, and modifies the configuration of the requested container before calling the standard container runtime (`runc`) to actually create the container.

+The modifications are designed to make the created container launch a VM that boots off the container's filesystem.

+The DKVM runtime:
+- Determines a suitable kernel, by looking for one inside the container's image, or choosing a stock DKVM kernel matching the image.
+- Arranges to mount required code, devices (`/dev/kvm`, `/dev/net/tun`) and kernel modules into the container.
+- Sets `/dev/shm` to the size desired for the VM's memory.
+- Adds necessary capabilities, if not already present (`NET_ADMIN`, `NET_RAW`, `MKNOD`, `AUDIT_WRITE`).
+- Sets the seccomp profile to 'unconfined'.
+- Prepends the DKVM container entrypoint, `dkvm-ctr-entrypoint`, to the container's pre-existing entrypoint.
+- Executes the standard container runtime `runc`.

+The DKVM runtime also:
+- Receives container exec commands, and modifies the requested command line to run `dkvm-ctr-exec` within the container.
+It uses the QEMU Guest Agent protocol to execute the desired command within the VM and return stdout and stderr.
+- Passes all other commands directly through to `runc` unchanged.

+The `dkvm-ctr-entrypoint`:
+- Is always launched as PID1 within the standard Docker container.
+- Saves the container's pre-existing entrypoint and command line arguments, environment variables and network configuration to a tmpfs filesystem.
+- Creates a bridge for each container network interface, that will be joined to a VM network interface.
+- Launches `virtiofsd` to serve up the container's root filesystem.
+- Execs `dkvm-init`.

+The `dkvm-init` process:
+- Is a custom init process, that takes over as PID1 within the standard Docker container, supervising the launch of the VM.
+- Calls `dkvm-ctr-qemu` to launch the VM (using [QEMU](https://www.qemu.org/), with the specified kernel, the required network interfaces, with the container’s root filesystem mounted via virtiofs, with the required network interfaces, and with `dkvm-vm-init` as the VM's init process.
+- Waits for a TERM signal.
+On receiving one, it spawns `dkvm-ctr-shutdown` (which sends an ACPI shutdown to the VM and tries also to power it down cleanly).
+- Waits for its child (QEMU) to exit.
+When it does, execs `dkvm-ctr-exit` to retrieve any saved exit code (written by the application to `/.dkvm/exit-code`) and exits with this code.

+The `dkvm-vm-init` process:
+- Runs as PID1 within the VM.
+- Reproduces the container’s network configuration, restores the saved environment variables, then launches the container's pre-existing entrypoint, in one of two ways.
+   1. If that entrypoint is an init process within the container (e.g. `/sbin/init`), it backgrounds `dkvm-vm-qemu-ga` and execs the `/sbin/init`.
+The new entrypoint becomes the VM's PID1.
+   2. Otherwise, it execs `/opt/dkvm/bin/init`, DKVM's own init process (currently busybox init), which becomes the VM's PID1.

+The `/opt/dkvm/bin/init` process:
+- Runs as PID1 within the VM.
+- Supervises `dkvm-vm-qemu-ga`, restarting it if it fails.
+- Launches `dkvm-vm-start`, which restores the saved environment variables, and execs the container's pre-existing entrypoint _within the VM_.
+When it exits, it is respawned to power down the VM.

 ## Installation